 Do not face a fraud charge with ineffectual or inexperienced legal assistance.

-Call or contact The Law Offices of John E. MacDonald, Inc. today for a free evaluation of your fraud case.
+Call the Law Offices Of John E. MacDonald, Inc. today for a free evaluation of your fraud case.
 We can assist you in making a distinctive and solid plan of action in order to combat fraud in your workplace or defend yourself against a charge of fraud.
-Please CONTACT US today for a FREE consultation with an experienced Fraud defense attorney.
+Contact us today for a FREE consultation with an experienced Fraud defense attorney.

 In United States v.
 Richard Hatch, Attorney John E. MacDonald was lead counsel for all 7 fraud counts levied against Mr. Hatch.
 These counts included mail, wire and bank fraud.
 After a 3 week jury trial, Mr. Hatch was found not guilty of all 7 fraud counts.